pierreclavier/pierreclavier.github.io/aboutme.md

 I am interested in systems at the intersection of mathematics and computation, in having analytical insights on real-world applications, especially in problem related to healthcare.
 My current PhD  subject is focused on application of **Reinforcement Learning** for optimisation of medical trajectory to avoid diagnostic wandering in rare diseases.
 I have a great interest in:
-- **Robust and Risk-Averse Reinforcement Learning,**
+- **Robust and Risk-Averse Reinforcement Learning,** ( with Matthieu Geist at Google DeepMind)
-- **Bandit theory (Thomson Sampling),**
+- **Bandit theory (Thomson Sampling),** (with Tom Huix and Alain Durmus at Ecole Polytechnique)
-- **Distributional Reinforcement Learning,**
 - **Sampling methods in large dimention.**

 {: style="text-align: justify"}

+I am organising with [Neurips in Paris 2023](https://neuripsinparis.github.io/neurips2023paris/) with [Linus Bleistein](https://linusbleistein.github.io/) among other colleagues on the 6th and 7th of December 2023 at Sorbonne Université (Paris 5).
+A great occasion to meet and discuss recent advances in ML in central Paris !

-I have also co-funded a [junior seminar](https://seminairedoctorantcrc.github.io/aboutme/) at [PariSanté Campus](https://parisantecampus.fr/) with [Linus Bleistein](https://linusbleistein.github.io/) dealing with interactions between mathematics, Machine Learning and healthcare.
+I have also co-funded a [junior seminar](https://seminairedoctorantcrc.github.io/aboutme/) at [PariSanté Campus](https://parisantecampus.fr/) with ealing with interactions between mathematics, Machine Learning and healthcare.
 Don't hesite to contact me if you want participate or present your work !